eXascaleInfolab/orbits/README.md

 ___

-## Prerequisites and dependencies (macOS) -- Experimental
+## Prerequisites and dependencies (macOS)

-- The benchmark runs on macOS but takes longer than Linux.
+- The benchmark runs also on macOS, but takes much longer than Linux.
 - macOS 10.13 or higher, homebrew
 - Clone the current repository
 ```bash